GeneralBots/botbook/src/07-gbapp/building.md

 1. Run the bootstrap process to install dependencies
 2. Configure `.env` file with database credentials
-3. Start BotServer and access web interface
+3. Start botserver and access web interface
 4. Create your first bot from templates

 See [Chapter 01: Run and Talk](../chapter-01/README.md) for next steps.